 Skip advert

 Advertisement - Article continues below

 In-cabin storage is plentiful with cubby holes dotted around and a large 15-litre compartment within the centre console.
-There are also cup-holders embedded within the rear armrest.
+There are also cup-holders in the rear armrest.

 The boot capacity of the Polestar 4 is 526 litres, and there is an additional 31 litres below the removable boot floor.
-This is generous when compared to the larger Polestar 3, but the Polestar 4 does fall a little short when compared to rivals like the Porsche Macan EV with its 540 litre boot capacity, or the 854 litres offered by the Tesla Model Y. The boot lip is a little high, and the sloping roofline means loading bulky items could be a bit difficult and awkward.
+This is generous when compared with the larger Polestar 3, but the Polestar 4 does fall a little short when compared to rivals like the Porsche Macan Electric with its 540-litre boot capacity, or the 854 litres offered by the Tesla Model Y. The boot lip is a little high too, and the sloping roofline means loading bulky items could be a bit difficult and awkward.

 Advertisement - Article continues below

-If you need to tow a trailer or caravan, the Polestar 4 is rated to tow a maximum of 1,500kg in its Single motor guise, or a maximum of 2,000kg for Dual motor cars.
+If you need to tow a trailer or caravan, the Polestar 4 is rated to haul a maximum of 1,500kg in its single-motor guise, or up to 2,000kg in the dual-motor car.

 Reliability & safety rating

-The Polestar 4 hasn’t faced Euro NCAP safety tests yet, but as Polestar has close links to Volvo, driver and passenger safety is usually high on the agenda.
+The Polestar 4 hasn’t faced Euro NCAP safety tests yet, but because Polestar has close links to Volvo, driver and passenger safety is usually high on the agenda.

-Overall there are 12 exterior sensors, 11 cameras and a front radar, on the Polestar 4, providing vital information to safety systems like adaptive cruise control, lane keep assist, collision avoidance, blind spot monitoring and post-impact braking.
-All these systems come as standard fit on the Polestar 4, as well as seven airbags and an interior radar system to help prevent animals or children being left behind accidentally.
+Overall there are 12 exterior sensors, 11 cameras and a front radar providing vital information to safety systems including adaptive cruise control, lane-keep assist, collision avoidance, blind-spot monitoring and post-impact braking.
+All these systems come as standard on the Polestar 4, as well as seven airbags and an interior radar system to help prevent animals or children being left behind in the car accidentally.

-Owners are pretty impressed with their Polestar cars with the brand achieving second place in the Driver Power survey in the best manufacturers category.
-When it comes to reliability, Polestar’s reputation is already a bit patchy.
+Polestar owners are pretty impressed with their cars, and the brand achieved second place in the Driver Power survey in the manufacturers category.
+But when it comes to reliability, Polestar’s reputation is already a bit patchy.
 Overall, 69 per cent of Polestar 2 drivers have had a fault of some kind within the first year of ownership.
-It must be noted that up until recently, the Polestar 2 was the only car offered by the manufacturer, we’ll understand more when owners of the Polestar 3 and Polestar 4 get the chance to report back.
+It must be noted that until recently, the Polestar 2 was the only car offered by the manufacturer – we’ll understand more when owners of the Polestar 3 and Polestar 4 get the chance to report back.

-The Polestar 4 comes with a three years or 60,000 mile warranty.
+The Polestar 4 comes with a three-year/60,000-mile warranty.
 The battery pack has a separate warranty of eight years or 100,000 miles, whichever comes first.
 If the overall battery’s state of health dips below 70 per cent within the first eight years, Polestar will replace it at no cost.

+Skip advert